AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 -   From a single CoPilot instance (simple deployment) to another single CoPilot instance (simple deployment).
 -   From a single CoPilot instance (simple deployment) to a CoPilot clustered deployment (to the main CoPilot Server instance).

-Migrating data from one clustered deployment to another clustered deployment is not supported at this time.

 The following terms are used in these instructions:

 -   *old copilot* — Refers to your current (source) CoPilot instance that you want to migrate data from.